Kansas Transportation History

 In 1837, Colonel Zachary Taylor ordered a commission consisting of Colonel Stephen W. Kearny and Captain Nathan Boone to locate a military road from Fort Leavenworth, Kansas, to Fort Coffey in western Arkansas.
 When laid out, it was 286 miles long and crossed numerous rivers, including the Spring River, Pomme de Terre, Wildcat, Marmaton, Little Osage, Cottonwood River, Marais des Cygnes, Blue, and Kansas Rivers.
 Fort Scott was later located on this highway at a point about midway between Forts Leavenworth and Coffey.

 On May 22, 1843, a caravan of 875 people, including women and children, in wagons and about 2,000 horses and cattle moved out of Independence, Missouri, on the long journey.
 From Independence, they followed the Santa Fe Trail to Gardner, Kansas, where later a crude sign gave the simple direction “Road to Oregon.”
-Here they turned to the northwest, crossing the Kansas River in the vicinity of Topeka, followed the Big Blue River to the Platte Valley, and proceeded through the South Pass to their destination.
-That year the “Great Migration” began along the Oregon Trail.
+Here, they turned to the northwest, crossing the Kansas River near Topeka, followed the Big Blue River to the Platte Valley, and proceeded through the South Pass to their destination.
+That year, the “Great Migration” began along the Oregon Trail.

 Trails Leaving Independence, Missouri by Charles Goslin.